jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

-To test the Annotation Interface's usability and how it meets its goals of improving the process of curating and researching \glspl{annotation} for PharMe, I set up a second consultation with a \gls{pgx} expert.
+To test the Annotation Interface's usability and how it meets its goals of improving the process of curating and researching \glspl{annotation} for PharMe, I set up a second consultation with an expert of \gls{pgx}s.
 For this consultation I talked to Dr. Aniwaa Owusu Obeng who I also interviewed for the Annotation Interface's initial conceptualization and feature prioritization.

 ### Setup